python/cpython/Doc/library/datetime.rst

 A **naive** object does not contain enough information to unambiguously locate itself relative to other date/time objects.
-Whether a naive object represents Coordinated Universal Time (UTC), local time, or time in some other timezone is purely up to the program, just like it is up to the program whether a particular number represents metres, miles, or mass.
+Whether a naive object represents Coordinated Universal Time (UTC), local time, or time in some other time zone is purely up to the program, just like it is up to the program whether a particular number represents metres, miles, or mass.
 Naive objects are easy to understand and to work with, at the cost of ignoring some aspects of reality.